College Basketball on CBS Sports: Former

 Until 2010, CBS broadcast the remaining 63 games of the NCAA tournament proper.
 Most areas saw only eight of 32 first-round games, seven second-round games, and four regional semifinal games (out of the possible 56 games during these rounds).
 Coverage preempted regular programming on the network, except during a two-hour window from about 5:00 until 7:00 p.m.
 Eastern Time when local affiliates were allowed to carry local newscasts and/or syndicated programming.
 The structure used by CBS resulted in far fewer hours of first-round coverage than under the former ESPN scheduling structure but allows the games to reach a much larger audience than ESPN is able to reach.

 CBS provided three sets of feeds from each venue, a "constant" feed, a "swing" feed and a "flex" feed.
 Constant feeds remained primarily on a given game and were used primarily by stations with local interest in a game.
+If more than one local team in a given TV market was playing in each window, CBS may sublicense additional coverage of these local games to non-CBS stations.
 Despite its name, a constant feed would occasionally veer away to other games for brief updates, however, coverage generally remained with the initial game.
 Swing feeds tended to stay on games of natural interest, such as teams from local conferences, but would go to other games that have close scores.
 On a flex feed, coverage flipped from one venue to another, depending on the action at the various games in progress.
 If one game was a blowout, coverage would switch to a more competitive game.
 Flex games had no natural interest for the stations carrying them, allowing the flex game to be the best game in progress.
 Station feeds were planned in advance and individual owned-and-operated station and network affiliate stations had the option of requesting either constant or flex feed for various games.
 All games on DirecTV's Mega March Madness were sourced from the constant feed.
 In contrast, the regional finals, the national semifinals and the national championship were broadcast throughout the country.